missionpinball/mpf-docs/hardware/fadecandy/index.rst

 Next you need to configure your LEDs in MPF to use the ``fadecandy`` platform.
 By default, all types of devices are assumed to be using the same platform that you have set in the :doc:`/config/hardware` of your machine config file.
-(So if your platform is set to ``fast``, MPF assumes your LEDs are connected to a FAST controller, and if your platform is set to ``p_roc`` or ``p3_roc``, MPF assumes your LEDs are connected to a PD-LED board.
+So if your platform is set to ``fast``, MPF assumes your LEDs are connected to a FAST controller, and if your platform is set to ``p_roc`` or ``p3_roc``, MPF assumes your LEDs are connected to a PD-LED board.

-To configure MPF to use FadeCandy LEDs, there are two ways you can do this.
-The first method is used if every LED you have will be connected to a FadeCandy.
-In this case you can add an entry to the ``hardware:`` section of your machine config to tell it to override the default platform for your LEDs and to instead use the ``fadecandy`` platform, like this:
+To configure MPF to use FadeCandy LEDs, you can add an entry to the ``hardware:`` section of your machine config to tell it to override the default platform for your LEDs and to instead use the ``fadecandy`` platform, like this:

 ::